SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 :any:`Exercise-6 <exercise-6>`
 illustrates the calculation of a pulsed, linearly polarized light irradiating normally on a surface of a bulk silicon.

+Exercise-7 ~ 8 are for the linear response and the pulsed electromagnetic field calculation over the metallic nanosphere solving the time-dependent Maxwell equations, where the materials are expressed by dielectric function.
+The calculation method is the Finite-Difference Time-Domain (FDTD).

+Final exercises (Exercise-9 ~ 10) are for geometry optimization and Ehrenfest molecular dynamics based on the TDDFT method for a single water molecule under periodic boundary condition.
+Currently, these are trial functions.
+We omit the explanations,but the input keywords are explained in :any:`List of all input keywords <List of all input keywords>`.

 C2H2 (isolated molecules)
 -------------------------